oldjun/PyMyORM/README.md

 ### join

-find admin which role is 'roles' and which lock is equal to 0
+find admin which role is 'roles' and which lock is 0

 ```python
 # case 1: inner join